yug-soni-diatoz/spring-petclinic-migration/readme.md

     <artifactId>rewrite-maven-plugin</artifactId>
     <version>1.2.0</version>
     <configuration>
-        <activeProfiles>spring,junit</activeProfiles>
+        <activeProfiles>spring,mockito,junit</activeProfiles>
     </configuration>
 </plugin>
 ```

 The maven plugin packs with a default set of recipes that can be activated at will.
-In this case, we're activating the `spring` profile along with our custom `junit` profile.
+In this case, we're activating the `spring` and `mockito` profiles along with our custom `junit` profile.

 ### Running the fixes